-- 3.12 In 2010 CIPFA published a statement on the Role of the Chief Financial Officer (CFO) in local government, setting out core principles and standards relating to the role of the CFO and how it fits into the organisation's governance arrangements. - 3.13 A specific statement is required to be reported in the Annual Governance Statement on whether the authority's financial management arrangements conform to the governance requirements of the CIPFA Statement. - 3.14 The governance requirements in the CIPFA Statement are that the CFO should be professionally qualified, report directly to the Chief Executive and be a member of the Leadership Team, with a status at least equivalent to other members.
-The Statement requires that if different organisational arrangements are adopted the reasons should be explained publicly in the Council's Annual Governance Report, together with how these deliver the same impact. - 3.15 The Council's financial management arrangements conform to the CIPFA Statement other than in just one specific aspect: - > Head of Finance having responsibility for Asset Management. - 3.16 With regard to asset management, responsibility for this comes under the post of Head of Assets.
+- posts is backed by post-holders' membership (whether permanent or 'as required') of the Senior Leadership Team2 (SLT). - 3.12 In 2010 CIPFA published a statement on the Role of the Chief Financial Officer (CFO) in local government, setting out core principles and standards relating to the role of the CFO and how it fits into the organisation's governance arrangements. - 3.13 A specific statement is required to be reported in the Annual Governance Statement on whether the authority's financial management arrangements conform to the governance requirements of the CIPFA Statement. - 3.14 The governance requirements in the CIPFA Statement are that the CFO should be professionally qualified, report directly to the Chief Executive and be a member of the Leadership Team3, with a status at least equivalent to other members.
+The Statement requires that if different organisational arrangements are adopted the reasons should be explained publicly in the Council's Annual Governance Report, together with how these deliver the same impact. - 3.15 The Council's financial management arrangements conform to the CIPFA Statement other than in just one specific aspect: - Head of Finance having responsibility for Asset Management. - 3.16 With regard to asset management, responsibility for this comes under the post of Head of Assets.
 As with all heads of services, the Head of Assets is part of the Senior Leadership Team. - 3.17 The Cabinet provides the strategic direction for the Council, ensuring that the Council's priorities are established and that corporate objectives are set and achieved. - 3.18 The primary counterbalances to the Cabinet are the Finance & Audit Scrutiny (now Audit & Standards) and the Overview & Scrutiny Committees.
 The roles of these committees include the opportunity to provide a robust challenge to the Cabinet. - 3.19 The Finance & Audit/Audit & Standards Scrutiny Committee monitors the performance of the Council, fulfilling the core functions of a typical 'audit committee' in respect of External Audit, Internal Audit and Risk Management.
 The Committee seeks assurance from the relevant Cabinet councillor (Portfolio Holder) and/or senior manager when it has concerns or queries in respect of matters relating to particular service areas. - 3.20 'Task and Finish' Groups, comprising solely councillors, are appointed by the Scrutiny Committees to examine various issues in detail.
 These Groups report back to their respective Scrutiny Committees with recommendations on improvements which are, when approved, taken forward. - 3.21 The Council has a formal complaints procedure which allows the public or other stakeholders to make a complaint regarding the service received from the Council or the conduct of councillors.
 The Standards Committee has responsibility for overseeing the investigation of complaints against councillors. - 3.22 The Council has policies to help safeguard the organisation and its staff when making decisions.
-An Anti-Fraud and Corruption Strategy and set of Policies and Procedures, including a Fraud Response Plan, Whistleblowing Policy and Procedure, Money Laundering Policy and Procedure and Bribery Act 2010 Policy and Procedure, have been developed and communicated to all staff via the intranet and as part of the Staff Induction process.
-The Anti-Fraud and Corruption Strategy and the Whistleblowing Policy are reviewed by councillors annually.
+An Anti-Fraud and Corruption Strategy and set of Policies and Procedures, including a Fraud Response Plan, Whistleblowing Policy and Procedure, Money Laundering Policy and Procedure and Bribery Act 2010 Policy and Procedure, have been developed and